Creating Source Fields

 19. In the Date Format field, select the format you want to use for dates.

-20. If you want to remove special characters from the information populated in the source field, check the Remove Special Characters box.
+20. To remove special characters from the information in the source field, check the Remove Special Characters box.

-21. If you want to make this source field an identifier for its parent source section, check the Source Import Identifier box.
+21. To make this source field an identifier for its parent source section, check the Source Import Identifier box.

 When importing a text file, NetSuite tries to match each of the file's rows with the appropriate section sources.
-The source identifier enables NetSuite to locate the first field from a given section.
-The field's information, such as its positions, default value and dataset or saved search column, are used as a reference to import the data from all the fields from the same row.
+The source identifier enables NetSuite to find the first field in a given section.
+The field's information, such as its positions, default value and dataset, or saved search column, is used as a reference to import the data from all the fields from the same row.

 22. In the Description field, enter a summary about the source field.